juribeparada/MMDVM_HS/README.md

 # Important notes

-The ADF7021 (or RF7021SE module) must operate with a 14.7456 MHz TCXO and with at least 2.5 ppm of frequency stability.
+The ADF7021 (or RF7021SE module) must operate with a 14.7456 MHz TCXO and with at least 2.5 ppm of frequency stability or better.
 For 800-900 MHz frequency band you will need even a better frequency stability TCXO.
 You could use also 12.2880 MHz TCXO.
 Any other TCXO frequency is not supported.
 Please note that a bad quality TCXO not only affects the frequency offset, also affects clock data rate, which is not possible to fix and will cause BER issues.

 Please set TXLevel=50 in MMDVM.ini to configure default deviation levels for all modes.
 You could modify this value and other TXLevel paramenters to change deviation levels.
 Use [MMDVMCal](https://github.com/g4klx/MMDVMCal) to check DMR deviation level and TX frequency offset with calibrated test equipment.